by Justin Williams

 The opening was enough for Alma.

 She grabbed her sword and lunged again like an arrow loosed.
-Morris turned back, but not in time.
-Alma’s sword sunk to the hilt.
-She jerked the blade up through his chest.
-He dropped his sword to the embers below.
+Reynolds turned back, but not in time, and Alma’s sword sunk to the hilt.
+When she jerked the blade up through his chest, Reynolds dropped his weapon to the embers below.

 His body followed.